Yeshayahu Leibowitz: Awards and recognition

 In an interview in Haaretz newspaper, Carlo Strenger, who knew Leibowitz personally, stated:Because of his provocativeness, it's easy to miss Leibowitz's profound moral seriousness and the great relevance of his thought today.
 He is often pigeonholed as belonging to the extreme left, which is a mistake.
 Leibowitz, never willing to bow to collective pressure, was the most unlikely of combinations: On the one hand he was a libertarian, an extreme form of classical liberalism, and believed that human beings should be free to determine their way of life without any state interference.
 On the other hand, he was an ultra-Orthodox Jew who insisted that the state and religion must be separated completely to avoid corrupting each other.

 In 1993, Leibowitz was selected for the Israel Prize for Lifetime Achievement.
 Before the award ceremony, Leibowitz was invited to speak to the Israel Council for Israeli–Palestinian Peace, where his controversial remarks calling upon Israeli soldiers to refuse orders triggered outrage (and Yitzhak Rabin had threatened to boycott the ceremony).
 The jury convened to discuss the possibility of withdrawing the prize, but Leibowitz himself announced that he would refuse to accept it, because he did not want to create antagonism when receiving the prize.

+In 2003, Haaretz journalist Avi Lavie wrote an article about Yeshayahu Leibowitz controversial claims, under the title "Yeshayahu Leibowitz is alive - on the 100th anniversary of his birth".